Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 #### DF2301QG code
 [Top](#notes "Top")<br>
 The concept for this code is very simple.
 After setup we periodically check to see if the DF2301QG has sent us a message.
-If so we check to see if it is one of the commands we will respond to (see table above) and if so calculate and return the corresponding pattern number.
-If there was no message or if it was not a command we respond to, we return the current pattern number.
+If so we check to see if it is one of the commands we will respond to (see table above) and if so calculate and return the corresponding new pattern number.
+If there was no message or if it was not a command we respond to, we return the unchanged current pattern number.

 For talking with the DF2301QG, here is the code prior to **setup**<br>
 ```C